 She will be in charge of module 4 as an expert on aid policies.
 She will also participate in the activities under module 1 .
 The main research target countries will be Ethiopia and Rwanda.

-Tetsuo Umemura, ProfessorGraduate School of International Development, Nagoya University
+Tetsuo Umemura, Professor, Graduate School of International Development, Nagoya University

 He will conduct studies falling under modules 1 to 5 as an expert in the development of Small Island Developing States (SIDS) and tourism development.
-The research topic will be tourism development through adoption of foreign capital and linkage with local industries focusing mainly on Palau, Fiji and Samoan island states.
+The research topic will be tourism development through adoption of foreign capital and its linkage with local industries focusing mainly on Palau, Fiji and Samoan island states.

 Ken Itakura, Professor at the Graduate School of Economics, Nagoya City University